tymyrddin/red-basic/source/docs/social-engineering/SEO-poisoning.md

-# SEO poisoning
+# On steroids: SEO poisoning

+From research, what appears to be happening: The below search engine poisoning attack tree can be used for feature extraction.

 ## Attack tree

-The below search engine poisoning attack tree can be used for feature extraction.

 ```text
 1 Set up branching logic (usually PHP script) (AND)